jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 <img src="/assets/HexArchPorts.png" alt="Ports" width = "60%" align="center" style="padding-right: 35px;">

 The Driver Business Logic Port is an interface that declares the Contract of the Business Logic.
 Defining a Contract allows the developer to encapsulate the Business Logic design.
-I’ve represented the Business Logic as a single rectangle, which suggests a single class in UML class diagrams, but this could be an entire package as well.
+I’ve represented the Business Logic as a single rectangle, which suggests a single class in UML class diagrams, but this could be a package consisting of multiple classes as well.

 The Driven Dependency Port is an interface (or interfaces) that declares the Contract for the external behaviors needed by the Business Logic.